 An Overview of State and National Car Accident Statistics

-To fully understand the dangers of driving in Texas and throughout the United States, one must look at two sets of statistics – state and national:
+To fully understand the dangers of driving in Texas and throughout the United States, one must look at three sets of statistics – local, state, and national:

 Texas Car Accident Statistics